 - and depression.

 Military experiences which result in PTSD could include the violence of combat, confinement as a POW, witnessing the death of a close friend, witnessing or committing a violent act, attending the seriously injured or handling the dead or body parts in a military mortuary.
+Non-combat PTSD, or developing PTSD even though the individual never saw combat, is also common.

 If you're looking to speak with someone regarding PTSD, working with the VA, or any other aspect of veterans' affairs, contact Bluestein Attorneys for help.
 You can reach us by phone at (803) 779-7599 or online to request a FREE consultation.